mingkaic/tenncor/ade/README_ADE.md

 Shapes are dimensionality boundaries and map between tensor coordinates and indices of flattened array representation

-### Tensors/Functors
+### Leaves/Functors

-Tensors contain shape in an equation graph.
+Leaves represemt leaf variables in an equation graph.
 Functors represent operations and hold coordinate mapping from each argument to coordinate

 ### Traveler